anilkumbalam/tenet-content/articles/wp2-doppler-time-geometry.md

 - **Spatial information** → constrained by geometry between nodes ^2^

-Systems that exploit these properties can locate aircraft, synchronize global clocks, track vehicles and rescue people in distress, sometimes with **no bidirectional communication at all**.
+Systems that exploit these properties can locate aircraft, synchronize clocks across continents, track vehicles and rescue people in distress, sometimes without **decoding a single bit of payload data**.

 ## Doppler Shift: Motion as a Measurement Tool